Xamdes/week-in-review/README.md

 ## About

-Create a website.
+Create a website to practice Bootstrap.

 ## Technology Used

-HTML, CSS, Floats, Divs, Spans
+HTML, CSS, Bootstrap

 ##installation
 Clone from https://github.com/Xamdes/week-in-review.git